Melyohin-AA/OpenWeatherApiHandleLib/README.md

 #### `ApiHandle.Dispose` method
 The `ApiHandle.Dispose` method disposes the `ApiHandle` object: frees the API key and sets `Disposed` flag-property.
-The method is automatically called from the distructor.
+The method is automatically called from the destructor.

 ##### Example
 ```cs